albertoW103/my-project-rotations/README.md

 python rotate_adsorbate.py

 The script will ask for:
-- protein name: e.g. protein.xyz
+- protein name: e.g. protein.xyz  (coarce-grained of a protein in this version)
-- mode: e.g. random or grid
+- mode: e.g. random or grid (more models can be seted)
 - nrot for random or (ntheta, nphi, npsi) for grid

 ## Examples results